School of Visual Art and Design Kuali PDF Assoc Prog

 About

-The major in Film Production is for students who desire to pursue a career in film, video, or commercial production.
+The major in Film Production is for students who desire to pursue a career in motion picture production or associated fields.
 The program is designed to enable students to work in leadership and support aspects of filmmaking during development, pre-production, production, post-production, and distribution.
-Film production majors will become familiar with five major aspects of both narrative and documentary filmmaking, including the following: directing, producing, screenwriting, field production, and post production.
+Film production majors will become familiar with five significant elements of both narrative and documentary filmmaking, including the following: directing, producing, screenwriting, field production, and post-production.
 Students will work on collaborative projects that stimulate greater self-awareness and accountability to a team.
-Creation of a robust portfolio is a cornerstone of successful completion of the program.
+Creating a robust portfolio is a cornerstone of the successful completion of the program.

 Internship

-The Film Production Internship of 300 clock hours is required of all film production majors before being eligible for senior-level courses.
+The Film Production Internship of 300 clock hours is required of all BFA film production majors before being eligible for senior-level courses.
 Fulfillment of this requirement can include customary employment in the field or significant non-coursework projects in the visual arts.
-It is the student's responsibility to seek and make all arrangements toward obtaining acceptance into this internship.
+The student is responsible for seeking and making arrangements to obtain acceptance into this internship.
 The School of Visual Art and Design assists in the process but does not guarantee acceptance into any position or internship.
-This valuable experience in production will give the student a perspective on the workplace environment as well as valuable job references.
+This experience in production will give the student a perspective on the workplace environment and valuable job references.

 Requirements